ECWPGT Policies and Regs

 Category 6: Non-member Amateurs; Amateur players (top 75 ranked Golfweek Collegiate Rankings or top 200 on the current WAGR).
 Amateurs unranked will be considered on a case by case basis by email at email@example.com.
 You will be notified by phone or email.

-Category 7: Current LPGA Members are excluded from ECWPGT events unless given permission upon committee approval.
-Considerations will be made for LPGA players returning from extended leave due to injury, maternity, etc.
+Category 7: Current LPGA Members ranked outside of #150 on the Official Money List are NOW eligible for ECWPGT events, and others when given permission upon committee approval.
+Considerations will be made for any LPGA players returning from extended leave due to injury, maternity, etc.

 After a tournament field has reached its capacity (to be determined by the tournament committee for each event, but usually set at 78), a waiting list will be established.
 As spots become available, players on the waitlist will fill the field in the order of priority by registration date.
 The Tour will contact the player to let her know if a spot opens.
 It is the player’s responsibility to provide a valid contact number and email, as well as to let the tour know if her plans change and she wants to be removed from the waiting list.